Is It Time To Pull The Thug?

 The National Crime Prevention Council together with the National Ad Council has put together remarkably sophisticated PSAs both to appeal to kids and to shock them.

 For example, one spot, while talking about gangsters and crackheads, depicts a group of "fringey" kids with tattoos and frowning faces.
 Then it turns the tables to say that these are good kids trying to reform bad kids.
-The positive parting message: "Judge us by what we do, not by how we look."
+The positive parting message: "."

 Another shows a chilling montage of child gunshot victims, funerals, mourning relatives and actual footage of youths chasing each other down city streets while firing handguns.
-A sweet gospel soprano sings "Where have all the children gone," to Bob Dylan's timeless "Blowing in the Wind."
+A sweet gospel soprano sings "," to Bob Dylan's timeless "Blowing in the Wind."

 "Almost 80 percent of gang members want out," he contends.